At a Glance

 ✨Tip Number 2

 Network with current or former Welfare Advisors, if possible.
-They can provide valuable insights into the role and the challenges faced, which can help you prepare for any questions during the interview process.
+They can provide insights into the day-to-day responsibilities and challenges of the role, which can be invaluable when preparing for your interview.

 ✨Tip Number 3